nascimentoliveira/concept-A-back-4/README.md

 ### **11. List all students**

-To view all students, you must do a `get` method in the https://concept-a-api-2.onrender.com/students route.
+To view all students, you must do a `GET` method in the `/students` route.
 The API will respond with a message in the following format:

 ```bash
 [